syst3mw0rm/edx-platform/docs/en_us/course_authors/source/creating_content/a_b_tests.rst

                                      "version": 1}]}]

 ++++++++++++++++++++++++++++++++++++++++++
-Modifying the A/B Test Policy
+Modify the A/B Test Policy
 ++++++++++++++++++++++++++++++++++++++++++

-After a course has started, you may find that students in a specific group are having a problem or poor experience.
+After a course has started, you may find that students in a specific group are having a problem or a poor experience.
 In this situation, you can remove the group from the experiment in the policy file.
+Content that was specified for that group is then no longer part of the course.

 Students in the removed group are reassigned to another group.
 Those students will lose any progress they made on graded problems that were part of the experiment for that group.